johnmurch/johnmurch.github.io/_posts/2015-01-25-whichhire.md

 ![WhichHire](/img/whichhire-select-user.png "WhichHire - Select Users Modal")

-Once you selected your candidates you can move to Step 3
+Once you've selected your candidates, move to Step 3

 ##Step 3 - Contact Candidates
-Simple mailto link so you can just click and open in your default mail app.
+Simple mailto (Email) link so you can just click and open in your default mail app.
 ![WhichHire](/img/whichhire-contact.png "WhichHire - Contact Candidates")

->Although I want/wanted to build a full blown HR app, doing a static hackathon limits what you can build in 48 hours and with what tools
+Although my intent was to build a full-blown HR app, a static hackathon limits what you can build in 48 hours and with what tools.

 ![WhichHire](/img/whichhire.png "WhichHire - Filtering UnderDog Candidates")